Full disclosure: This post contains affiliate links. ?

 My friend Maneesh Sethi spent five years travel hacking his way around the world, learning Italian, Spanish, Portuguese and German along the way.
-Now Maneesh is working on Pavlok, a wearable device that uses electric shock to help you change your habits.
+Now Maneesh has launched the Pavlok, a wearable device that uses electric shock to help you change your habits.
 It’s a device I see so much potential for that I was even an early investor in it!

 Today, I’ve invited one of Maneesh’s team, Michael, to share a unique language hack based on the science of learning.

 Very few language hacks are developed in a laboratory.

 Yet there is one hack so powerful that it took a whole team of scientists to uncover…

 They had fancy equipment, an institutional budget and decades of experience between them.
 And it turns out you can replicate their results at home.

 All you need to get started is some flash cards, your two fingers and the step-by-step guide in this post.

 How Hard Pinches Increase Your Memory And Help You Learn Vocabulary

 Language hackers have accepted truths:

 - You will get better if you are willing to make mistakes